Where to Stay in Dubrovnik: Best Areas to Stay + Top Hotels

 But you’ll find more than just a place to catch a ferry at Gruz Harbour.
 The area is home to open-air fruit and vegetable markets like Gruž Market, shops, tourist offices, and even some old mansions where you can see how the city’s wealthy inhabitants used to live.

-Best hotels to stay in Gruž
+Best Hotels to Stay in Gruž

 ($$$) Apartments and Rooms Villa Naida